create3000/x_ite/docs/_posts/tutorials/controlling-the-viewpoint.md

 ## The jump Field

-Basically, if the *jump* field is `false` and the viewpoint receives a *set_bind* `true` event, the viewpoint is bound, but the position and orientation are the same as the previous bound viewpoint including user navigation offsets.
-This is useful if you want to program an elevator or train for instance.
-Imagine a user bound to viewpoint A walks into an elevator, when he enters the elevator, he is bound to a new viewpoint B inside the elevator coordinate system, you can now animate the elevator and the user moves with the elevator.
-When the elevator stops and the user walks out of the elevator, he is bound again to viewpoint A which is in a floor coordinate system.
+Basically, if the *jump* field is set to false and the viewpoint receives a *set_bind* event with a value of `true`, the viewpoint is bound.
+However, the *position* and *orientation* remain the same as the previous bound viewpoint, including any user navigation offsets.
+This is useful if you want to programme an elevator or train, for example.
+Imagine a user bound to Viewpoint A enters an elevator.
+When they enter, they are bound to a new Viewpoint B inside the elevator coordinate system.
+You can now animate the elevator and the user will move with it.
+When the lift stops and the user exits, they are bound again to Viewpoint A, which is in the floor coordinate system.
 If both viewpoints A and B have *jump* set to `false`, you will not recognize any viewpoint change.

-If *jump* is `true` and the viewpoint receives a *set_bind* `true` event, you will be bound to the viewpoint and the new *position* and *orientation* will come into effect.
-If you don’t like the transition, set the [NavigationInfo](/x_ite/components/navigation/navigationinfo/) *transitionType* to `TELEPORT`.
+If *jump* is set to `true` and the viewpoint receives a *set_bind* event, you will be bound to the viewpoint and the new *position* and *orientation* will take effect.
+If you are not happy with the transition, set the [NavigationInfo](/x_ite/components/navigation/navigationinfo/) *transitionType* to `TELEPORT`.
 This will immediately apply the new *position* and *orientation*.

 ## Summary